allenliu107/University-of-Maryland-Athlete-Performance/README.md

 This project aimed to develop a performance analytics dashboard for over 10 team on a centrified cloud-based platform using Microsoft Fabric, Microsoft’s latest data analytics and data engineering suite.
 The dashboard will integrate data from Catapult and provide coaches with real-time insights to better lead their team.

-As an analyst, my primary role was to build Power BI dashboards and help implement ETL pipelines and Spark notebooks using Microsoft Fabric.
+As an analyst, my primary role was to build Power BI dashboards and help implement ETL pipelines and Spark notebooks.
 Below consists a summary of data processes and the dashboards generated for the Football and Men's Soccer Team.

 # Data Processing and Warehouse Architecture
 A data pipeline first initiates the transfer of data from the Catapult system to Azure Blob Storage via Catapult’s API.